Patterbear/LaunchpadEvents/README.md

 4. Run `npm run dev` to host the application locally

 By default, the application runs on port 5173, so can be accessed at [**localhost:5173**](http://localhost:5173)

-Here’s a cleaner and more visually appealing version:

 ---